Twists, what are they good for?

 Are twists detoxifying?

 BKS Iyengar said that twists are detoxifying because of the squeeze and soak action.
 The organs of detoxification and elimination are compressed pushing out old blood and so then when we release the twist fresh blood can flow in.
-This is widely accepted in the yoga industry but there is some healthy debate on this.
+This idea is often passed on in the yoga industry but there is some healthy debate on this.

 Another view on this debate can be found here.